logo

 Gestational Hypertension

 Up to 7% of pregnant women may develop gestational hypertension during pregnancy, which increases the risk of pregnancy-related complications that affect you and your baby.
 Pushpinder Dhillon, MD, MS, FACOG, and the team at Maternal Fetal Specialists are experts in the diagnosis and management of gestational hypertension.
-To schedule a consultation, call one of the offices in Fredericksburg, Reston or Springfield, Virginia, to request an appointment today.
+To schedule a consultation, call one of the offices in Fredericksburg or Springfield, Virginia, to request an appointment today.

 Gestational Hypertension Q&A